aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 - column break,
 - page break.

 When saving the output to HTML, Aspose.Words save each individual chapter as a separate HTML file.
-As a result, the document will be split into multiple HTML files.
+As a result, the document will be split into several HTML files.
 When saving the output to EPUB, Aspose.Words save the result in a single EPUB file regardless of the DocumentSplitCriteria value you used.
 So, using DocumentSplitCriteria for EPUB documents only affects the appearance of their content in reader applications: content will be divided into chapters and the document will no longer appear continuous.

 {{% alert color="primary" %}}